 OTHER FACULTY RESOURCES:

 Senior faculty (levels 3 and higher) have the right to grieve non-reappointment decisions that are based on performance or disciplinary reasons.
 ALL faculty have the right to have a union representative present during conversations regarding a faculty member's possible discipline, firing, or non-reappointment.
 If you believe you are in such a conversation, you have the right to ask that a union representative be present if you so desire.
 Note, this is not the same as filing a grievance which is a far more official process.

 The union contract brings to the adjunct teachers of Emerson a formal process for grieving unfair practices.
 The union’s hope is that this will be a last step solution for making sure people are treated fairly.

 If you feel you are being treated unfairly, the first step the union recommends is for you to try to resolve the matter by working with your immediate supervisor.
 If you have tried to solve the problem yourself and feel like you are still being treated unfairly, do these three things:

 Consult the union contract.
 Is there a specific provision of the contract that the school is in violation of?
 The union can not bring a grievance on your behalf unless there is a contract violation.

 Gather all relevant information—contracts, emails, letters, evaluations, etc.—and write out a clear, detailed description of the history of the problem, the part of the contract you believe the College is in violation of, and what solution you are seeking.

-Contact union Grievance Officer Jennifer Vandever (also the acting president of the union) at j or (323) 255-5267.
-Jennifer will take your request to the union officers, and as a team they will make a decision about the validity of your claim and whether the union will put its resources toward filing a grievance on your behalf.
+Contact union the union president to report a grievance.
+We will take your request to the union officers, and as a team they will make a decision about the validity of your claim and whether the union will put its resources toward filing a grievance on your behalf.

 The Grievance Procedure is Article 8 of the contract.
 It details how the process unfolds after a grievance is filed.